-It sits in silence, even unobtrusively, in a clearing on Wickenden Creek’s north bank.
+It sits in silence, even unobtrusively, in a clearing in the Wickenden Creek valley.
 That in itself is quite a feat, because this ancient Western Red Cedar measures in at 4.85 metres in diameter, which is just a shade under sixteen feet wide!
 The Wickenden Creek Giant is one of the most impressive cedars I’ve seen on British Columbia’s mainland, and the fact that it still stands today is a miracle in itself!

 There was logging in close proximity to the tree early in the 1900s, but on the west side of Lynn Creek the crews of foreman Julius Fromme only reached the south bank of Kennedy Creek before their efforts ceased.
 Then, in the 1930s and 1940s, the Cedar Mill logging operation worked the eastern side of Lynn Creek, harvesting nearly every marketable cedar on that side right up to Hanes Creek and beyond.
 In the end, thankfully, the Wickenden Creek Giant was spared, and today lies in protected parkland, in what is now Lynn Headwaters Regional Park.